Our verdict

 Whether running low or high miles in the Altra Timp 4, it mutes out ground feel and dampens all impact; it keeps pain at bay.

 We checked the Timp 4's foam softness with a durometer and it is indeed on the softer side.
-It is 27% plusher than average.
+It is 37% plusher than trail shoes on average!

 As for the stack height, the shoe's got an average level of thickness in the heel (29 mm) but is considerably thicker in the forefoot (28.9 mm over the average 24.4 mm).
 The measured heel-to-toe drop (0.1 mm) also corresponds to Altra's zero-drop promise.